 Warehouse operators are seeking ways to meet demand amidst a challenging labor market.
 Preprinted pallet and LPN labels are one way you can ensure workers spend their time productively.

-“At the end of the day, your expertise and primary focus is on running your operations, not printing barcode labels,” Aitken said.
+“At the end of the day, your expertise and primary focus is on running your operations, not printing barcode labels,” Bender said.
 “Let the experts handle that.”

 ID Label even has a “Make-and-Hold” inventory program to ensure your next set of LPN labels is ready to ship when you need them.